 We hope you already know that you simply cannot avoid going multilingual if you want to go global.
-And believe me, multilingual countries exist, with the whole new markets to explore!
-In fact, over 27% of the world’s population is multilingual (according to SwiftKey), speaking two or more languages.
-Numbers speak the truth - countries with the highest ratio of people speaking more than three languages are mostly found in Europe ad Asia.
+In fact, over 27% of the world’s population is multilingual, speaking two or more languages.
+Numbers speak the truth – countries with the highest ratio of people speaking more than three languages are mostly found in Europe and Asia.

 What Does It Mean For Your App Development Business?